Tanzania blames migration for huge drop in elephant numbers

-DAR ES SALAAM (Reuters) - Tanzania’s elephant population fell 60 percent over the last five years but the reason could well be migration, the government said, a conclusion that drew derision from conservation groups who spoke of “industrial scale” poaching.
+DAR ES SALAAM, June 2 (Reuters) - Tanzania’s elephant population fell 60 percent over the last five years but the reason could well be migration, the government said, a conclusion that drew derision from conservation groups who spoke of “industrial scale” poaching.

 The number of elephants in the east African country, which boasts safaris in the shadow of Mount Kilimanjaro and on the fabled Serengeti plains, fell to 43,529 in 2014 from 110,000 when the last count was taken in 2009.